shimabukuromeg/graphql-yoga-sample/README.md

 The repository consists of:

-- `apps/backend`: A backend application built with NestJS.
+- `apps/backend`: A backend application built with Graphql Yoga.
 - `apps/frontend`: A frontend application built with Next.js.

 For details about each application, refer to the `README.md` within each directory.